 Impact on Global Book Distribution Strategies

 The digital format has fundamentally altered distribution strategies, removing many of the logistical and financial barriers associated with print publishing.
 There are no printing costs, no need for physical storage, and no complex logistics for shipping and handling.
-This democratization of distribution has enabled authors, especially self-published ones, to reach a global audience without the need for traditional publishing intermediaries.
+This democratization of distribution has enabled authors, especially self-published authors, to reach a global audience without the need for traditional publishing intermediaries.

 eBook Sales Platforms and Kindle Unlimited